acastigliola/express-4.x-local-example/README.md

 This example demonstrates how to use [Express](http://expressjs.com/) 4.x and [Passport](http://passportjs.org/) to authenticate users using a username and password with [form-based authentication](https://en.wikipedia.org/wiki/HTTP%2BHTML_form-based_authentication).
-Example modified to be deployed to an [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) serverless app and environment hosting.
+Example modified to be deployed to an [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) serverless app and environment on [AWS Cloud](https://aws.amazon.com/) hosting.
 Use this example as a starting point for your own web applications.

 ## Instructions